formidable-family/FFCRegressionImputation/README.md

 3. Run `yourDF <- fcc_imputation_init(data='location/ofyour.file')` (assigns output to new variable name of your choice)
 4. Run `yourImputedDF <- regression_imputation(yourDF)`

+You will end up with a dataframe of *predictions*, that will need to be overlayed the original dataset, depending on the kind of values you would like to replace.
+This script makes no assumptions about this, but some easy integrations to enable this are a todo.

 ## Available options

 ### Initialization